quandis/website/README.md

 # Quandis Website Requirements

-Quandis will contract with a WordPress designer to create a new site, hosted on WordPress.com, by restructing our [existing site](https://www.quandis.com/) and porting existing content into the restructured site.
+Quandis will contract with a WordPress designer to create a new site, hosted on WordPress.com, by restructuring our [existing site](https://www.quandis.com/) and porting existing content into the restructured site.
 High level requirements include:

 - Designing a site navigation layout (menuing)
 - Choosing a theme